-Root to Liberation will shine a light on the crisis of the prescription-induced addiction epidemic, the failure of the current system to address it, as well as the solution that Tabernathe Iboga – the entheogenic root bark from Central Africa – represents for healing.
+Root to Liberation will shine a light on the crisis of the prescription-induced addiction epidemic, the failure of the current system to address it, as well as the solution that IBOGA, the entheogenic root bark from Central Africa represents for healing.

-Although illegal in the United States, Iboga and its alkaloid extract iIbogaine have been used for hundreds of years by the Bwiti tribe for initiation ceremonies.
+Although illegal in the United States, IBOGA and its alkaloid extract iIbogaine have been used for hundreds if not thousands of years by tribes in Central Africa for initiating their young people into adulthood.
+The IBOGA experience gave them a sense of purpose which helped the individual and the tribe.
 In the 20th and 21st century in the western world, Ibogaine has been successfully used to interrupt and end opioid addiction–with few or no withdrawals– and this makes it a boon to addicts, many of whom overdose and die willingly because they can’t beat the addiction.
 Many thousands of lives have been saved and reclaimed through Ibogaine treatment.

 The tragic fact is that most of the 67,000+ people gripped by opioid addiction have never even heard of Iboga or ibogaine.
 This is a story that needs to be told to a mainstream audience.
 With more than 115 deaths a day according to the Center for Disease Control, rapidly rising rates of homelessness, crime, dysfunction, and heartbreak due to addiction, raising awareness about this subject should be a priority.

 Imagine if the needless deaths of more than 67,000 people a year in the U.S. could be averted.

 We will explore the medical model with the extract Ibogaine, the sacramental model with Iboga the root bark, and the issues around legality, economics, and social integration.
 We will follow practitioners, shamans, and patients from California to Cape Town.
 ABOUT THE FILMMAKERS

 The knowledge we capture in this documentary could save a life.